-It is important to understand that SawStop table saws do not prevent injuries.
-They work to minimize the severity of injuries.
-In fact, an injury must occur before the SawStop technology reacts.
-The severity of the injury will depend on the speed at which a person contacts the spinning blade.
-You may incur a serious injury on a SawStop saw.
-If you decide to use the saw in Bypass mode, the safety system will be disabled and it will not activate in the event you contact the spinning blade.
+It is important to understand that the braking technology in SawStop table saws does not prevent contact with the blade-it minimizes the effect of the contact.
+If you do contact the blade, the braking technology will stop the blade, and in most cases there will be no injury or only a small nick.
+However, you may incur a serious injury on a SawStop saw depending on factors such as the speed and direction your hand is moving when it contacts the blade and the type of blade you are using.
+Also, if you decide to use the saw in Bypass mode, the safety system will be disabled and will not activate in the event you contact the spinning blade.